 4 Common Fire Hazards at the Workplace

-Fire safety issues in the workplace present themselves in various forms, and each workplace environment, whether an office, a construction site, or a manufacturing facility, introduces its own range of challenges.
+Fire safety issues in the workplace present themselves in various forms, and each workplace environment, whether an office, a construction site, or a manufacturing facility, introduces its own range of challenges, including risks related to manufacturing projects.
 However, there are several common hazards that should serve as a starting point:

 1. Electrical Issues